parlue/CynusLink/README.md

 Further testing and protocol compatibility improvements are ongoing.

-## Disclaimer
+## Trademark, Copyright and Protocol Notice

-CynusLink is an independent community project and is not affiliated with or endorsed by Manya or Millennium.
+CynusLink is an independent, unofficial interoperability project and is not affiliated with, endorsed by, or sponsored by MILLENNIUM 2000 GmbH.

+MILLENNIUM, ChessLink and related product names, trademarks, documentation and protocol specifications remain the property of their respective rights holders.

+This project does not claim ownership of the ChessLink protocol.
+ChessLink compatibility is implemented solely for the purpose of interoperability between independently developed hardware and compatible chess software.

+No original MILLENNIUM firmware, software, documentation or other copyrighted material is distributed with this project.

+Please respect the copyrights, trademarks and other intellectual property rights of MILLENNIUM 2000 GmbH and all other respective rights holders.

 Use at your own risk.